 The following suggestions are meant to assist you to remain safe in the field, they are not meant to scare you or cause you to fear your field placement, clients, or the communities you will be visiting.
 Incidents are very rare and most situations can be dealt with safely and successfully.
-However, it is important to recognize that when working with populations that are experiencing life stressors such as poverty, oppression, crisis, or other serious problems, there is potential for uncharacteristic responses in certain circumstances.
-This is why the Department, your field instructor, and their agencies, work together to prepare you for any potential risks factors related to the clients or the community.
+The Department, your field instructor, and their agencies, work together to prepare you for any potential risks factors related to the community setting.

 - Agency Protocol Know the agency's protocol for safety and security.
 Let agency personnel know your schedule and whereabouts at all times, especially when you are out in the field. - COVID Safety- Review all of the COVID protocols the agency is employing.
-If you have any concerns, engage with your field liaison.

-- Securing Your Belongings Do not leave your personal cell phones, laptops, backpacks, purses and other valuables unattended.
+If you have any concerns, engage with your field liaison. - Securing Your Belongings Do not leave your personal cell phones, laptops, backpacks, purses and other valuables unattended.
 Valuables should not be brought to placement settings or left in your vehicle. - Working with Clients Be aware that your clients may be in situations that are overwhelming or stressful that may result in behaviors that are or may be perceived as threatening.
 It is possible that clients or family members may be prone to violence and may possess a weapon.
 You may also interact with individuals that are intoxicated or may have other medical, psychiatric, or neurological disorders.
 Preparation with your field instructor is key to help mitigate any specific or potential issue with a client and/or their family.
-Your field instructor will be your guide when responding to these situations. - Office Meetings Be aware of your surroundings and your position in the room.
+Your field instructor will be your guide when responding to these situations.

+- Office Meetings Be aware of your surroundings and your position in the room.
 Look out for any potentially dangerous objects and where the exits are located.
 You should have a plan for assistance in the event any issue should arise that may require attention.
 You should consider this when scheduling appointments.
 Dress appropriately for the field situation you are entering.
 Do not wear anything that may impede you from leaving an unsafe situation.
 If your agency has a panic button, please go over the protocol for its use, and know its location in your office. - Travel Always know where you are going.
 Valuables should be placed out of sight in one's vehicle, prior to parking at the destination.
 Don't forget to lock all doors and close all windows.
 When walking to your destination, be alert, and walk with a purpose. - Home Visits Prior to making a home visit, you should discuss any potential safety issues with your field instructor.
 If it is your first visit, if possible try to go with another coworker.
 Notify your field instructor, or other direct supervisor, of your location and when you will be visiting your client.
 A phone call or text message may be appropriate after leaving your home visit, but that should be determined with your field instructor.
 If you feel unsafe upon arrival or at any time during the visit, you should not proceed with the meeting and end it in a respectful manner.